 It’s a fascinating, colourful place with heaps to see and do, and as the RoamIndonesia team discovered, the Banjarese are among the friendliest people you’ll ever encounter.
 What surprises us is how the city has remained so far off the mainstream tourist radar, but we’re about to let you in on the secret.

 Take a canal tour

 It goes without saying that the best way to explore Banjarmasin is to charter a small longboat and spend a few fascinating hours touring the waterways, starting with the canals.
 The ramshackle, rather dilapidated iron-clad suburbs are jaw dropping but it’s the smiling, waving residents, surely the friendliest people ever that make this trip unforgettable.
 For this reason, its best to start your canal tour late in the afternoon when folks are home from work and the kids are out to play.

 An absolute ‘must see’ when in Banjarmasin is the Lok Baintan floating market on the Martapura River.
 Held daily for over 500 years, this vibrant, colourful market is widely regarded as the most authentic of its kind in SE Asia and few who have seen it would argue.

 Before the morning heat sweeps across the river, the traders begin to drift away, either returning home or heading into the labyrinth of waterways hawking their goods from door to door, so by 9am it’s over for another day.
-For tourists, there’s still the 45min journey back down the river to enjoy, and if you’ve already done a canal tour, this is great opportunity to see another side of Banjarmasin river life.
+For tourists, there’s still the 45min return journey back down the river to enjoy.
+Even if you’ve already done a canal tour, this is great opportunity to see another side of Banjarmasin river life.
 Click here for more information.

 Muara Kuin Floating Market